Veli Jože: Plot summary

 Veli Jože belonged to the people of Motovun, who did not treat him nicely.

-Similarly to Raold Dahl's 1982 novel, Jože is described as a friendly and good-hearted giant.
+Similarly to Roald Dahl's 1982 novel The BFG, Jože is described as a friendly and good-hearted giant.
 He is both a giant and a giant-looking serf.
-The action begins when the provveditore Barbabianka, šjor Zvane and the guard of Motovun forest go about Istria to mark with lime the Turkey oaks that they will cut down and take away to Venice.
+The action begins when the providur Barbabianka, šjor Zuane Dalla Zonta and the guard of Motovun forest go about Istria to mark with lime the Turkey oaks that they will cut down and take away to Venice.
 It is a hot summer day.
-The provveditore is riding on a donkey, which at one point jumps up, for he sees a haystack next to some shack where a beautiful Turkey oak is growing.
+The providur is riding on a donkey, which at one point jumps up, for he sees a haystack next to some shack where a beautiful Turkey oak is growing.
 Barbabianka then decides that this Turkey oak will warm him this winter in Koper.
 As he begins to mark the tree, someone's strong hands grab the donkey and throw it up to the top of the tree.
-Beside the stack and the dead donkey stands the serf Jože, looking gloomily at the provveditore.
+Beside the stack and the dead donkey stands the serf Jože, looking gloomily at the providur.

-The provveditore is frightened and tells šjor Zvan to do something.
-Proto, the forest ranger, has a little fun at first because it is funny to him to watch the provveditore shaking, but then he calms the giant.
-Barbabianka and šjor Zvane put a stick in his hands and order him to strike and tame the giant.
+The providur is frightened and tells šjor Zuane to do something.
+Zuane, the forest ranger, has a little fun at first because it is funny to him to watch the providur shaking, but then he puts a stick in the providur's hands and order him to strike and tame the giant.
 At first he is afraid to approach him in any way, but then he goes on and hits him.
-Jože is ordered to kneel down and kiss the gentleman's hand, which he does. Šjor Zvan explains to Jože that this is a gentleman, and that he would take him through the forest to the city.
+Jože is ordered to kneel down and kiss the gentleman's hand, which he does. Šjor Zuane explains to Jože that the providur Barbabianka is a gentleman, and that he would take him through the forest to the city.
 Along the way, Barbabianka realizes that Jože is an obedient serf, but he is still afraid.
 He questions him as to whether he has had enough food and how old he is.

 The giant then explains to him that his masters let him eat, but that they constantly curse him and that he is three hundred years old, although he "thinks he might be older".
 Jože tells him that everything was better back then, that his father helped build the city, and that there were many more giants like him, but he was left alone.
 Then the idea comes to Barbabianka to take Jože with him to Venice, keeping the giant on a leash like a dog.
 The streets in Motovun are crowded with armed people, the bell rings because Jože is seen coming, even though he is forbidden to enter the city because it is his duty to work in the fields and in the woods for the municipality.
 But the townspeople are surprised to see that Jože is carrying Barbabianka.
 The latter is congratulated in the town hall for taming the giant, and Barbabianka, although he did nothing, believes in his own heroism.